Complete Family Example

 Citations (3 files)

-citations/citation-john-birth.glx- Birth citation with transcriptioncitations/citation-marriage.glx- Marriage citation with transcriptioncitations/citation-census.glx- Census citation with locator
+citations/citation-john-birth.glx- Birth citation with transcriptioncitations/citation-marriage.glx- Marriage citation with transcriptioncitations/citation-census-john.glx- Census citation with locator

 Repositories (2 files)